Find the Cheapest Car Loans in Singapore

 Car loans in Singapore are typically categorized into three categories: 1) car loans for new cars, 2) car loans for used cars and 3) car loans for refinancing.
-Also, there are a number of different providers for this type of loan: banks and finance & leasing companies.
-We’ve collected as much data as we could find on cost of these loans from different providers to arrive at the average cost below.
-On average, new car loans cost about 2.92% of interest per year, while used car loans cost about 3.34% of interest per year.
-Used cars cost more because lenders perceive these borrowers to be more risky than new car buyers due to the difference in their perceived income.
+Also, there are a number of different providers for this type of loan: banks and financial leasing companies.
+We’ve collected as much data as we could find on the cost of these loans from different providers to arrive at the average cost below.
+On average, new car loans cost about 2.45% of interest per year, while used car loans cost about 2.59% of interest per year.
+Used cars cost more because lenders perceive these borrowers to be riskier than new car buyers due to the difference in their perceived income.
 These rates also compare to 2.78% and 3% from the best new car and used car loans in Singapore.

 Rest Rate vs Flat Rate